Our Team

 Co-Principal

-Previously, Bemmy played a significant role at the University of California, Los Angeles’ Center for Community Engagement.
-There, she provided leadership in advancing community-engaged research, teaching, and learning institutionally across campus, including overseeing the center’s environmental and international development partnerships.
-Additionally, Bemmy was the manager of the Food Security Initiative at Conservation International in Washington, D.C., where she played a leadership role in the collaborative development of the institution’s food security strategy.
+Previously, Bemmy was the Director of Innovation in Landscape Management at EcoAgriculture Partners.
+She was also an Associate Director for Strategic Innovations at the University of California, Los Angeles’ Center for Community Engagement, where she provided leadership in advancing community-engaged research, teaching, and learning across the campus and UC system.
+This included overseeing the Center’s environmental and international development partnerships and expanding community-engaged environmental justice coursework.
+Before pursuing her doctoral degree, Bemmy was the Manager of the Food Security Initiative at Conservation International in Washington, D.C., where she played a leadership role in the collaborative development of the institution’s food security strategy.

 Bemmy has a Ph.D. in Urban and Environmental Planning and Policy from the University of California, Irvine’s School of Social Ecology, a joint M.S.E.S. in Ecology and M.P.A. in Environmental Policy from Indiana University, Bloomington, and a B.A. in Environmental Studies from the University of San Diego.
 Her recent publications include topics related to civic ecology, environmental stewardship networking and analysis, environmental peacebuilding, and community-engaged and empowered partnerships.